 General Judging Considerations

-Typically the case scenario will focus on one of the entrepreneurial stages facing entrepreneurs and small business owners.
+Typically, the case scenario will focus on one of the entrepreneurial stages facing entrepreneurs and small business owners.
 The intent of the scenario is to address the realistic challenges facing entrepreneurs and small business owners and as such, may present a problem relating to how to compete effectively in the market, the selection of target markets and/or how to develop effective marketing strategies with limited financial resources.
 Students are expected to use industry-standard business and marketing terminology during their presentation.
-It is assumed each judge is from the client company.

 Event Objectives